 Louise Numina is an Anmatyerre artist and one of six sisters and three brothers who lived at Ti Tree, 190km North of Alice Springs in Central Australia.
-Her mother is Barbara Mbitjana (Other names: Pananka or Price).
+Her mother is artist Barbara Mbitjana (Other names: Pananka or Price).
 She attended primary school at Stirling Station, a cattle station near Tennant Creek where she began painting at a young age, taking guidance from her world-famous aunties Gloria and Kathleen Petyarre.
 She later studied at Yirara College in Alice Springs.
 After her studies, she returned to Stirling Station working with the Community Development Program.
 In 2000 the Numina family moved to Darwin where they still live today.

-About the artwork:
+About the artwork

-In this painting, Louise paints the Bush Medicine Leaf & Meeting Places.
+In this painting, Louise paints the Bush Medicine Plant.
 The Bush Medicine Plant is an Australian native that grows wild in Central Australia.
 Women go to different places around Utopia to collect leaves from these plants.
 Back at the camp the leaves are boiled to extract resin.
 Kangaroo fat is mixed into the resin, creating a paste that can be stored for a long time in bush conditions.
-This medicine is used to heal cuts, wounds, bites, rashes and also acts as an insect repellent.
-By painting about "Bush Medicine" Louise is paying homage to the spirit of the medicine plant in the hope that it will regenerate, enabling the people to continue to benefit from its healing properties.
-The Meeting Places have been scattered around the painting to signify the spots where women come together to gather the leaves.
+This medicine is used to heal cuts, wounds, bites, rashes and acts as an insect repellent.
+The leaves have been used as a traditional form of Indigenous healing for centuries and continue to be used in the present day by remote Indigenous communities all over Australia.